-Final Fantasy Ports On Nintendo Switch: Square Enix Pledge Support On New Platform
+‘Final Fantasy’ Ports On Nintendo Switch: Square Enix Pledges Support On New Platform

 The Nintendo Switch has, undoubtedly, become Nintendo’s strongest comeback.
 With more and more hardcore and casual gamers getting their hands on a Switch, more and more developers are also eager to put their hopes on the new Nintendo device.

-Blizzard has already been vocal about wanting to bring their biggest games, Overwatch and Hearthstone to the Switch.
+Blizzard has already been vocal about wanting to bring their biggest games, Overwatch and Hearthstone, to the Switch.
 This time, it’s Square Enix’s turn to make public their rekindled flame with Nintendo, after ignoring the Nintendo Wii U for so long.

-As iDigitalTimesnoted, Square Enix have released not one of their biggest titles on the Wii U. At best you have the 2011 Deus Ex: Human Revolution and Dragons Quest X(although this one even saw a mobile release).
+As iDigitalTimes noted, Square Enix have not released their biggest titles on the Wii U. At best you have the 2011 Deus Ex: Human Revolution and Dragon Quest X (although this one even saw a mobile release).

 But it looks like the tide is changing and Square Enix is getting acquainted with Nintendo once again.
-At this early in the Switch’s release, Square Enix has already five titles for the console-handheld hybrid for 2017 alone: I Am Setsuna (available now), Dragon Quest Heroes I and II (in Japan), Minna de Wai Wai!
-Spelunker (coming to Japan in late April), Seiken Densetsu Collection (June 1 in Japan) and Project Octopath Traveler.
+At this early in the Switch’s life, Square Enix already has five titles for the console-handheld hybrid for 2017 alone: I Am Setsuna (available now), Dragon Quest Heroes I and II (in Japan), Minna de Wai Wai!
+Spelunker (coming to Japan in late April), Seiken Densetsu Collection (June 1 in Japan), and Project Octopath Traveler.

-In fact, this renewed faith of Square Enix on Nintendo comes straight from Square Enix CEO Yosuke Matsuda, who talks to japanese publication Nikkei about the Switch.
-Matsuda’s full statement regarding Square Enix games on the Nintendo Switch (as translated by Nintendo Everything) reads:
+In fact, this renewed faith of Square Enix on Nintendo comes straight from Square Enix CEO Yosuke Matsuda, who talked to japanese publication Nikkei about the Switch.
+Matsuda’s full statement regarding Square Enix games on the Nintendo Switch, as translated by Nintendo Everything, reads as follows.

 And what else is Matsuda talking about the “kinds of games” Square Enix is known for other than the Final Fantasy franchise?